 ASSESSMENT

-TYPE FORMAT WEIGHTING % HL/SL
+TYPE FORMAT

-EXTERNAL 75
+EXTERNAL Case Study 80

-Paper 1 Case study 25
+Paper 1 30

-Paper 2 Short Answers and structured essays 50
+Paper 2 Short Answers and one extended response 50

-INTERNAL Written report of a research question 25
+INTERNAL Written report based on fieldwork 20

 NOTE: As part of the coursework for Environmental Systems, students will be required to take part in a residential fieldwork trip, the cost of which will need to be met by the students opting for this course.

-The approximate cost of this trip is AED 1500.
+The approximate cost of this trip is AED 1000.